P-h-1-L-z-A/food-del/README.md

    ```
    The app will be available at `https://food-del-frontend-3duj.onrender.com/`.

-###Admin Setup
+### Admin Setup

 To access the Admin Page:

--Ensure you have an admin account set up in your MongoDB database.
+- Ensure you have an admin account set up in your MongoDB database.
--Admins can manage the menu, update food statuses, and delete items directly from the Admin Page.
+- Admins can manage the menu, update food statuses, and delete items directly from the Admin Page.

 ### Deployment